arnav-s/metl-sim/rosetta_protocol_metlv2/README.md

 ## Checking `code/prepare.py`

+OUTDATED DUE TO CHANGING RAMPING CONSTRAINT FLAGS, IT DOESN'T MATTER THOUGH THIS WAS JUST A PROOF OF CONCEPT.

 The two flags can turn off the cartesian minimization `--no_cart` and ramping constrainsts for the prepare `--no_ramping_constraints`.